pdjr-n2k/ROM106/README.md

 ## Design overview

-__ROM106__ uses a Teensy 3.2 microcontroller supported by power supply, CAN interface, switch-based configuration, LED display and relay output sub-systems.
+__ROM106__ uses a Teensy 3.2 microcontroller supported by power supply, CAN interface, configuration, display and relay output sub-systems.

-The module power supply consists of a solid-state DC-DC converter which adapts the voltage of the NMEA host NMEA bus to the 5VDC required by all module electronics.
+The power supply sub-system consists of a solid-state DC-DC converter which adapts the voltage of the NMEA host NMEA bus to the 5VDC required by the module's electronics.
-The power supply is rated at 2W and the bus connection is fused and reverse polarity protected.
+The power supply is rated at 2W and its bus connection is fused and reverse polarity protected.

-The CAN interface is implemented by an industry standard IC which manages NMEA bus I/O.
+The CAN interface sub-system is implemented by an industry standard IC which manages all NMEA bus I/O.
-The data bus connection can be switched to include a 120 Ohm bus termination resistor allowing the module to be installed as either a bus drop node or a bus termination node.
+The data bus connection can be switched to include a 120 Ohm bus termination resistor allowing the module to be installed as either a bus termination node or a drop node.

-The configuration interface consists of an 8-position DIL switch and push-button which allow installer configuration of the module's NMEA instance number.
+The configuration sub-system consists of an 8-position DIL switch and push-button which allow installer configuration of the module's NMEA instance number.

-A collection of LEDs is used to give configuration feedback and indicate operating status.
+The display sub-system provides a collection of LEDs which are used to give configuration feedback and indicate the module operating status.

-A bank of LEDs indicates the state of each output channel.

 The relay output sub-system consists of up to three H-bridge driver ICs, each of which supports two output channels by providing a polarity reversing drive for two bistable SPDT relays.
-The use of latching relays has the dual benefit of preserving relay states in the event of bus failure and of minimising the bus power consumed by relay operation.
+The use of bistable relays has the dual benefit of persisting relay states in the event of bus failure and of minimising the bus power consumed by relay operation.
 Each relay presents zero-volt CO, NC and NO connections through